MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/getting-started.md

 ### PublicKey

-You must supply two PublicKeys for Card encryption: The RSA public key should be provided as a X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
+You must supply two PublicKeys for Card encryption: The RSA public key should be provided as X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
 The public key must have a length of 4096 bits.
-You must clearly state in the file name wich one is for Sandbox and which is for Prod.
+You must clearly state in the file name which one is for Sandbox and which is for Prod.

 Naming template for public key: `{integratorname}-{environment}-public`